 Comfort & Fit

 As a rash guard, the Patagonia Micro Swell is a very tight fit, with a lot of spandex to hold it all in.
 The mock neck is like a mini turtleneck, giving you added protection from the sun.
-This top feels sleek and silky, though less flexible and comfortable than the O'Neill Basic Skins.
+This top feels sleek and silky, though less flexible and comfortable than other options we tested.
 Rash guard seam placement moves the scratchy seams out of your armpits and onto the fronts and backs of your arms.
-Unfortunately, this makes for some uncomfortable paddling as that seam then rubs uncomfortably against a life jacket.
+Unfortunately, in this case, it actually makes for some uncomfortable paddling as that seam is tragically placed to rub uncomfortably against a life jacket.
 We also don't love swimming in this top, as the wrists are just a tad too loose and flop around awkwardly while we freestyle.
 But for casual water use, we think this rash guard is alright.

 With a UPF rating of 50+, the Micro Swell is right at the top of the pack for sheer fabric protection value.
 The mock neck and long sleeves also help keep the scorching sun off your skin.
 Our 5'4", 117 pound main tester wears the XS and she reports that the torso is long enough to keep you covered.
 However, we strongly recommend if you're going in the water to not forget to apply sunscreen to that small strip along your lower back, as this top will ride up a bit with your arm movements.

 Like most rash guards, this shirt is designed to keep you protected from the sun while actually adding a bit of warmth in cooler waters.
 The Micro Swell does exactly that.
 The Micro Swell is also not particularly fast to dry though, especially compared to some of the other shirts we tested that are made to dry super fast.
-If your beach day plan involves more beach than waves, we think you'll appreciate a more breathable sun shirt like the Mountain Hardwear Crater Lake Hoody or Outdoor Research Echo Hoody.
+If your beach day plan involves more beach than waves, we think you'll appreciate a more breathable sun shirt like some of the super-thin, hooded models we tested.

 This top has reinforced seams everywhere, and the fabric is tight-knit and holds up well in the water.
 We experienced no issues with this rash guard during our two months of testing, but we have some concerns.
 Mostly, it's with the seams.
-They're wide and reinforced, but also full of crazy loops in all sorts of directions that can be snagged much more easily than the seams of the O'Neill.
-The O'Neill's seams are much closer to and embedded in the fabric of the shirt than those of the Micros Swell.
+They're wide and reinforced, but also full of crazy loops in all sorts of directions that can be snagged much more easily than the seams of more durable rash guards.
+Those, more impressive options, tend to have seams that are much closer to and embedded in the fabric of the shirt than those of the Micros Swell.
 This is easily seen in the photo below.

 As a rash guard, the style of the Micro Swell is limited.
 It looks rather out of place in most coffee shops and office buildings.
 But on a beach, the Micro Swell is quite in its element.
 It's a tight fitting shirt, leaving little to the imagination in that regard.
 However, the bold prints are not only fun and (in our opinion) cute, but also help to smooth this tight-fitting shirt into a more pleasing pattern even if you're not feeling like your beach body is everything you want it to be right now.
 The solid sections on the sides are also fairly flattering, and we think this rash guard has more style than we expect from a purely functional shirt.